nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The list members command works similar to list command, which updates the `PersonListPanel` and shows the members in the current team.

-In the `Logic` component, once `LogicManager#execute()` is called, `TruthTableParser` generates a `ListMembersCommand`  object. `LogicManager` then executes the `ListMemberCommand` object, which updates the predicate in the `Model` component used to filter `Person` models to display in the `PersonListPanel`.
-A `CommandResult` is generated with the number of members in the team.
+Currently, `PersonListPanel` displays all persons that satisfy some `Predicate`, which is stored in the `filteredPersons` in `ModelManager`.

+Whenever list members command is called, the `Predicate` for `filteredPersons` is then updated and the corresponding members of the team is shown.

-The following sequence diagram illustrates what happens within the `Logic` component when list members command is
+The following sequence diagram illustrates what happens within the `Logic` component when the list members command is
 executed:
 ![ListMembersSequenceDiagram](images/ListMembersSequenceDiagram.png)